Chapter 11 : Momentary Lapse of Intimacy

 It was polite, and never had Malfoy spoken directly to him.
 James nodded his thanks and was finally convinced that Albus was just off making more friends and not just convincing himself that he belonged with a different crowd.

 James slipped into the bathroom to relieve himself, and when he emerged, he found Norah passing by looking just as troubled as James felt.
-"Hey," he murmured to her as they both walked away together from the Great Hall and all reminders of Albus.
-"Lorcan didn't mean it.
-H-He knows...what we're going through."
+“Hey,” he murmured to her as they walked away from the Great Hall and all reminders of Albus.
+“Lorcan didn't mean it.
+H–He knows...what we're going through.”

-Norah sighed and didn't know where her feet began to take her, but she knew James had no idea where his destination was either, for he remained right by her side at every step.
+Norah sighed and didn't know where her feet began to take her, and she knew James had no idea where his destination was either, for he remained right by her side with every step.
 They found that they mutually reached the greenhouses and sat on a bench between greenhouse three and four.
 Norah tucked a piece of hair behind her ear, absently looking around the aisle to be safe.

 James sucked in a deep breath and tried to resist the temptation to take her hand.
 He knew they were just asking for trouble, but the few days that had passed since his confrontation with Norah had only made things worse.
 They were always together, whether they wanted to or not.
 They were best friends with each other and with Lorcan and Molly as well.
-If they acted like they didn't wish to be together - something they knew they would have to do if they wished to move past their infatuations - then Lorcan, Molly, and Albus would begin to question them.
+If they acted like they didn't wish to be together—something they knew they would have to do if they wished to move past their infatuations—then Lorcan, Molly, and Albus would begin to question them.
 They had to stay together if they wished to avoid any unwanted attention.

 That only made it so much worse.

 With every moment they spent together, James was falling more and more into Norah, not ever wishing to move past her, and he knew she felt the same.